Foreign policy of the Biden administration: Myanmar

 In February 2021, State Counsellor Aung San Suu Kyi was overthrown in a military coup led by Min Aung Hlaing.
 The United States condemned the coup and threatened to impose sanctions.
-They later followed through on the threat on February 10, when President Joe Biden announced sanctions on Myanmar military leaders and their business associates.
+They later followed through on the threat on February 10, when Biden announced sanctions on Myanmar military leaders and their business associates.

 In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the United States were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.
-Kyaw Moe Tun had defied the military coup publicly at the UN earlier in 2021 continuing to represent the ousted government.
+Kyaw Moe Tun had defied the military coup publicly at the UN earlier in 2021, continuing to represent the ousted government.

-On March 21, 2022, the United States formally recognized the Rohingya genocide in a decision announced by Antony Blinken.
+In March 2022, the U.S. formally recognized the Rohingya genocide in a decision announced by Antony Blinken.

-On July 23, 2022, the State Administration Council junta of Myanmar executed four political prisoners, marking the first time the death penalty had been carried out in Myanmar since the late 1980s.
-The G7 nations, including the United States, issued a joint statement condemning the executions for its disregard of human rights and the rule of law.
+In July 2022, the State Administration Council junta of Myanmar executed four political prisoners, marking the first time the death penalty had been carried out in Myanmar since the late 1980s.
+The G7 nations, including the U.S., issued a joint statement condemning the executions for its disregard of human rights and the rule of law.
 The State Department further pressed China to influence the situation stating that "it cannot be business as usual with the junta."

-In November 2022, the United States and the European Union announced further sanctions on individuals and companies connected with atrocities in Myanmar's war targeting military junta officials, arms dealers and their associated companies.
+In November 2022, the U.S. and the EU announced further sanctions on individuals and companies connected with atrocities in Myanmar's war targeting military junta officials, arms dealers, and their associated companies.
 One arms company targeted was Sky Aviator Company and its owner Kyaw Min Oo, who the State department assessed as a key supplier of military aircraft parts to the junta's lethal air strikes against civilians and political opposition.

-In December 2022, The BURMA Act was passed in Congress authorising sanctions on individuals involved in the coup d'état, providing support to civil society and humanitarian assistance as well as creating a position within the State Department dedicated to democracy in Burma.
+In December 2022, The BURMA Act was passed by Congress, authorizing sanctions on individuals involved in the coup d'état, providing support to civil society and humanitarian assistance, as well as creating a position within the State Department dedicated to democracy in Burma.

-On October 26, 2023, at the State Administration Council meeting, General Min Aung Hlaing blamed the US for its containment policy against China and provoking unrest in Myanmar.

-On October 31, 2023, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) imposed sanctions on Myanmar's state-owned Myanma Oil and Gas Enterprise (MOGE), responsible for oil and gas extraction, production, and distribution, and generating significant revenue for the military regime.
+In October 2023, at the State Administration Council meeting, General Min Aung Hlaing blamed the US for its containment policy against China and for provoking unrest in Myanmar.
+Later that month, U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) imposed sanctions on Myanmar's state-owned Myanma Oil and Gas Enterprise (MOGE), responsible for oil and gas extraction, production, and distribution, and generating significant revenue for the military regime.
 The sanction also targeted the regime's five top officials: Charlie Than, Kan Zaw, Swe Swe Aung, Zaw Min, and General Maung Maung Aye.